This guidance is an explanation of UK-Australia FTA Chapter 4: Rules of Origin and Origin Procedures

-Make sure you check the Product-Specific Rules of the UK-Australia trade agreement to understand how your product can qualify as originating from the UK and qualify for zero tariffs.
+Make sure you check the Product-Specific Rules of the UK-Australia Free Trade Agreement to understand how your product can qualify as originating from the UK and qualify for zero tariffs.

 Different goods will have their own product-specific rules which allow a good containing third country materials and inputs to count as originating, but only if those materials or inputs have undergone certain changes.

-For many product-specific rules, the trade agreement gives businesses the choice of more than one way to prove that their product is originating.
+For many product-specific rules, the FTA gives businesses the choice of more than one way to prove that their product is originating.

 Once a good qualifies for originating status, it is considered 100% originating.
 This means that if that good is then used in the production of another product, its full value is considered originating, and no account is taken of any non-originating materials used within it towards the new product.

 For example, if a UK-manufactured engine contains 30% of non-originating materials but qualifies as originating from the UK under the Product-Specific Rules, the entire engine can be counted towards the car’s originating content; the company producing the car does not have to consider the non-originating materials in the engine.

 If a UK business uses originating materials from Australia to produce a good, those materials count towards the originating material in that good when exported to Australia.